This article may contain compensated links. See our full disclosure here

 - are there any potentially dangerous features such as unfenced swimming pools, balconies etc

-Travelling solo or when safety is a key priority
+Traveling solo or when safety is a key priority

-- do shared accommodation rooms have locks on doors
+- do shared accommodation rooms have locks on doors?

 - you may prefer to stay with female only, couple or family hosts

-3 | Book your holiday accommodation,apartment or villa early
+3 | Book your accommodation as early as possible

 Booking at least 3 months before your trip means you have access to the best accommodation available however if you are travelling at peak times we find booking 6 to 9 months in advance yields the best results.

-4 | Avoid travelling at peak times
+4 | Avoid traveling at peak times

-If you can manage it, avoid travelling in Europe in August.
-The laws of supply and demand are in full force at that time of year with most countries taking their annual summer break in line with school breaks.
+If you can manage it, avoid traveling in Europe in August.
+The laws of supply and demand are in full force at that time of year with most people taking their annual summer vacation in line with school breaks.
 This is certainly true in Italy and France where citizens of both countries head to the country and seaside leaving towns all but deserted.

 It is also useful to do a quick check of public holidays in your destination country.
 This handy site lists public holidays around the world by country.

-5 | Make a short list of holiday rental properties
+5 | Make a short list of properties

 You can easily narrow your search on most sites to include neighbourhood, price and number of bedrooms and bathrooms.
 But did you know depending on the site you use you can filter your search for features such as:

 - 24-hour check in